-- (1) interfere with the proper performance of judicial duties; - (2) lead to frequent disqualification of the judges; - (3) involve the judge in frequent transactions or continuing business relationships with lawyers or other persons likely to come before the court on which the judge serves; or - (4) result in other violations of the Code.
+- (1) interfere with the proper performance of judicial duties; - (2) lead to frequent disqualification of the judge; - (3) involve the judge in frequent transactions or continuing business relationships with lawyers or other persons likely to come before the court on which the judge serves; or - (4) result in other violations of the Code.

 The provisions of Rule 3.11(C) reflect the policy goals of Rules 2.11 and 2.7.
 Recusal is required by Rule 2.11 whenever a judge's impartiality might reasonably be questioned, and this can include situations involving the financial relationships and activities of a judge.
-At the same time, however, recusals, if too frequent, conflict with a judge's Rule 2.7 duty to decide cases.
+At the same time, however, recusals, if too frequent, burden the administration of justice as well as the judge's colleagues.
+See Rule 2.7 (duty to decide cases).
 Rule 3.11(C)(2) therefore requires judges to avoid financial, business and remunerative activities that lead to frequent disqualification.
 For similar reasons, Rule 3.11(C)(3) requires judges to avoid "frequent transactions or continuing business relationships with lawyers" who are "likely to come before the court on which the judge serves."
 It is worth noting that Rule 3.11(C)(3) applies to the judge's dealings with all individuals likely to come before the entire court on which the judge serves.
-Thus, the rule applies even if the judge is on a court with a large bench, e.g. the Hennepin County District Court, where the judge would not otherwise often need to recuse because the large number of judges on such a court would make unlikely that any particular matter would be assigned to the judge.
+Thus, the rule applies even if the judge is on a court with a large bench, e.g., the Hennepin County District Court, where the judge would not otherwise often need to recuse because the large number of judges on such a court would make unlikely that any particular matter would be assigned to the judge.